srackham/hindsite/doc/content/design-spec.md

 ```
 Key aliases to allow Hugo front matter consumption: description = synopsis; categories = tags.

-- Implicit values (if neither of the above are present):
+- Implicit values (if the document does not contain a front matter header):
   * `title` defaults to first `h1` title or, failing that, the document file
     name (sans drafts and date prefixes with hyphens replaced by spaces).
   * `date` defaults to file name `YYYY-MM-DD` date prefix e.g.